 The Blind Side

 Michael Oher was one of twelve children, born to a drug-addicted mother.
 For most of his life, he had been in and out of foster homes and battling homelessness.
 Walking home one night, a family, The Tuohy’s, take him in.
-As much as the Tuohy’s change his life, he changes theres.
+As much as the Tuohy’s change his life, he changes their lives.
 Michael went on to become a professional NFL football player for the Baltimore Ravens.
 This is an inspirational must-watch for teens and adults!

 Jackie Robinson was the first African-American to play major league baseball.
 Battling much racism in the 1940s, Robinson used his talent and nonviolence to help break racial barriers in the world of baseball.
+See: 42 Movie Guide

 The Greatest Game Ever Played